lupyuen/lupyuen.github.io/src/ci2.md

 _Why use Docker?
 Could've done all this without Docker right?_

-TODO: Yep we could have build
+TODO: Yep we could have built NuttX directly on our Ubuntu PC...

+TODO: Instead of calling Docker...

+TODO: But that requires us to install the GCC Compiler and Build Tools ourselves...

+TODO: Which means that we're NOT building with a __Fixed Version of GCC Compiler__ (and Build Tools)

 ![NuttX GitHub Runners: Live Update](https://lupyuen.github.io/nuttx-metrics/github-fulltime-runners.png)